 The La Dalia Coffee Story

 It was a love formed in Argentina when a young Haroldo met Martha.
-The would-be lawyer fell hard for the would-be doctor and after marrying, they opted to farm in her native Nicaragua instead.
+The would-be lawyer fell hard for the would-be doctor.
+After marrying, they decided to live in Martha's native Nicaragua and purchase a coffee farm.

 Since 1987, the Altamirano family has grown coffee in the stunning, misty wilds of the Peñas Blancas Massif Natural Reserve, a landscape known for its natural white stones.

-Along the way, the Altamirano family and their farm faced numerous challenges –both natural and man-made – but persevered to regain their rightful place in your coffee mug.
+Along the way, the Altamirano family faced numerous challenges –both natural and man-made – but persevered to regain their rightful place in your coffee mug.

 Grown in rich, virgin soil at nearly 4,000 feet above sea level, the dual farm operation (La Flor and Argentina) is still run by Haroldo and ‘overseen’ by Martha, who passed in 2009.
 Haroldo’s cocoa bean plants provide not only a gentle shade for the coffee crops but infuse the beans with a unique cocoa essence that enrich the coffee’s flavor.

-When you purchase La Dalia Coffee, you are getting a product grown in virgin soil on a small farm in an environmentally safe and ethically sound manner.
-Of all the coffee grown in Nicaragua, 95 percent comes from small family-owned farms such as the Altamiranos’.
+When you purchase La Dalia Coffee, you are getting a product grown on a family-run farm in an environmentally safe and ethically sound manner.
+Of all the coffee grown in Nicaragua, 95% comes from small family-owned farms such as the Altamiranos’.
 We sincerely hope that you enjoy the delicious result of our family’s dream.